 Sue Keith (17:21)

-So quite frankly, we had a three-year commitment and we felt very, it was really important to honor that.
-Cathy said once, no matter what happens, we want to leave the place better than we found it.
+So quite frankly, we had a three-year commitment, and we felt that it was really important to honor that.
+Cathy said once, “no matter what happens, we want to leave the place better than we found it.”
 So that was really important to us to make sure we gave everything we had over those three years of commitment we had made.
 But then it was really more of a personal decision for me.
-I had been at that point doing, we sold on what was almost exactly the 10-year anniversary of the business.
-So was a nice way to celebrate that.
+We sold on what was almost exactly the 10-year anniversary of the business.
+So it was a nice way to celebrate that.

-I had then at that point been in recruiting and I never intended to be in recruiting, that was accidental, for 13 years.
-And I just decided, you know what, it's time to hang up my recruiter hat and do something different.
+I had then at that point been in recruiting and I never intended to be in recruiting — that was accidental — for 13 years.
+And I just decided it's time to hang up my recruiter hat and do something different.

 Elizabeth Shea (18:00)